-Command Description Returns PLnn=xxxx Set Point List Entry for point number nn to xxxx.
+Command Description Returns PLnn=xxxx Set Point List Entry for point nn to xxxx.
 See Concepts: The Point List Buffer for more information on the point configuration setup required to use the PL commands.
 [CR] PLnn?
-Reads the Point List entry for point number nn XXXX[CR] PLALL=xxxx-xxxx Reserved for future development.
+Reads the Point List Entry for point number nn. xxxx[CR] PLALL=xxxx-xxxx Reserved for future development.
 PLALL?
 Reads the Point Configuration for all points (0-127).
-Data is returned as XXXX XXXX XXXX XXXX XXXX[CR] with a total of 128 entries.
-See Desc.
-PLnn=DEFAULT Sets point nn to default configuration ($\pm 5V$, GN2-GN0 all zero) The default point list consists of AD channels 0-7 acquired at $\pm 5V$, and all further list entries set to AD channel 0.
-[CR] PLALL=DEFAULT Sets all points to default configuration (±5V, GN2-GN0 all zero, entries 0-7=A/D channel 0-7, all other = AD channel 0) [CR] BACKUP=PL Stores the point list into the onboard EEPROM, for power-off safekeeping.
-The point list is restored automatically every time the Pod is reset, or using the PLALL=BACKUP command.
+Data is returned as XXXX XXXX XXXX XXXX XXXX[CR] (A total of 128 entries).
+See Description PLnn=DEFAULT Sets point nn to default configuration (±5V and GN2-GN0 all zero).
+The default point list consists of A/D channels 0-7 acquired at ±5V, and all further list entries set to A/D channel 0.
+[CR] PLALL=DEFAULT Sets all point to default configuration (±5V and GN2-GN0 all zero, entries 0-7= A/D channel 0-7, all other = A/D channel 0).
+[CR] BACKUP=PL Stores the point list into the onboard EEPROM for power-off safekeeping.
+The point list is restored automatically every time the Pod is reset, or the PLALL=BACKUP command is used.
 [CR] PLALL=BACKUP Restores the EEPROM point list into the current point list.
 This command is executed automatically upon Pod reset.
-[CR] BACKUP=CAL: xxxx,xxxx Writes scale and offset calibration constants for Y=MX+B calibration.
-Used by setup/calibration procedures.
-[CR] CAL?
-Returns stored calibration constants.
-See sample program for example usage. xxxx,xxxx [CR] PROGRAM= Use with caution .
-Loads new firmware into the Pod's EEPROM.
-Use ESC (ASCII 27) to abort. n/a
+[CR] BACKUP=CAL: xxxx, xxxx Writes scale and offset calibration constants for Y=MX+B calibration.
+Used by setup/calibration program [CR]